krisbaranski/priority_grid/README.md

 #### Follow this steps

+1. `register` and create new account or `login` to your password protected account
-1. on main page `index` is a button `create new` to start, it redirect you to title page
+2. on main page `index` is a button `create new` to start, it redirect you to title page
-2. on `title` page fill input with a title of your priority list, i.e.
+3. on `title` page fill input with a title of your priority list, i.e.
    **`Qualities`**
-3. now you are redirected to `items` page where you create a list of items to work with, i.e.
+4. now you are redirected to `items` page where you create a list of items to work with, i.e.
    **`Strong`**
    **`Fast`**
    **`Something`**
    `...`
    afer finish push the button `start choosing`
-4. now you are redirected to `choose` page where you get pairs of items.
+5. now you are redirected to `choose` page where you get pairs of items.
 Choose only one of them, which is more valuable for you i.e.:
    **`Strong`** OR **`Fast`**
-5. those pairs will continue until all possible combinations are shown (i.e. 6 items = 15 possible pairs)
+6. those pairs will continue until all possible combinations are shown (i.e. 6 items = 15 possible pairs)
-6. when finished, you will be redirected to `result` page where you get a list of your items sorted from most for least important
+7. when finished, you will be redirected to `result` page where you get a list of your items sorted from most for least important
-7. on `history` page are stored all your lists with titles and corresponding items
+8. on `history` page are stored all your lists with titles and corresponding items

 ###